Richard3wasonga/ramen-rating-app/README.md

 ### JavaScript Functions
 - `displayRamens()`: Renders ramen images in the menu and sets up event listeners.
 - `handleClick(ramen)`: Updates the detail section when a ramen image is clicked.
-- `addSubmitListener()`: Handles form submissions, adds new ramen data, and updates the menu.
+- `addSubmitListener()`: Handles form submissions, adds new ramen data and updates the menu.
 - `main()`: Initializes the application.

 ### Data Structure